alternoegraha/releases/README.md

 # releases
-All of my custom ROM releases (note: some releases contains testing/unbootable builds, be careful)
+All of my custom ROM releases (note: some releases may contains testing/unbootable builds, be careful)